 And since this is a food blog, I am going to share some food memories that have come to .

 Food is much more than filling empty tummies.
 Food is memories; it is love.
 It is also about making and reliving memories.
 No one I know enjoys slogging on the stove or daily cooking including yours truly.
 Don’t get me wrong; I like cooking but it is not as if I rush to the kitchen when I have some free time.
 I don’t.
 I methodically plan my cooking.
-I enjoy experimenting, playing with ingredients, flavors and techniques but I also like cooking with minimal effort and time.
+I enjoy experimenting, playing with ingredients, flavours and techniques but I also like cooking with minimal effort and time.
 Very rarely do I make the exception and cook elaborate dishes only because the loved ones enjoy them so much. 🙂

-So for Diwali that I make an exception and slog for hours to make besan laddoos that the kids dig.
+So for Diwali that I make an exception and slog for hours to make besan laddus that the kids dig.
 I also made urad dal ki kachoris, dahi vade and chhole yesterday.
 Interestingly, my sister had also made the same for her family.
 I guess there is truth to family traditions being kept alive through food.
 For me, it is even more sentimental since mom passed away.
 My beautiful memories are tied to her food and in a way cooking dishes the way she did or making she liked makes me feel close to her something I derive comfort in.
 Hence the part about pushing myself to do this for my family.

 Diwali is a time when one must be with family and friends.
 And that is the spirit of Diwali for me.
 Of happiness, cheer, camaraderie, family and of course, gastronomic delights.

 Here I leave you with the recipe for urad dal kachoris or bedmi pooris.
 The filling can be stored in the fridge for a couple of days.
 You can then use it to make stuffed parathas that taste heavenly with spicy green chutney.

 1 inch piece ginger

 1 tsp. black pepper